leprojety/symbolon/Session5.md

 5. **Topology and the Möbius Band**:
    - Stillwell, J. (2002). *Geometry of Surfaces*.
 Springer.
 (For topological concepts like the Möbius band.)

-**Note**: The seminar is part of a broader project, and the presenters suggest following their channel or social media for further details, though specific links are not provided in the transcript.
-For pricing or access to related xAI services (e.g., API), users are directed to [https://x.ai/api](https://x.ai/api).

 <button onclick="navigator.clipboard.writeText(document.querySelector('pre').innerText)">Copy to Clipboard</button>